Brown Harris Stevens: Early history

-The Helmsley years
+Helmsley era

 New York real estate investor Harry Helmsley purchased the company in 1965.
 Helmsley retained Harris as chairman.
 Paul J. Etzel was president.
 Helmsley said he would keep the company, which was mainly known for its residential brokerage and management services, separate from his commercial companies.
 In 1970, Harris died at age 93.

 Seven top agents and executives from rival Douglas Elliman moved to Brown Harris Stevens in 1988.
 Angered by Elliman's management policies and the firing of executive Roger Tuckerman, the group moved to Brown Harris Stevens along with the management of many buildings at prestigious addresses.
 Tuckerman later became president of Brown Harris Stevens.
 Hall Willkie, one of the executives who left Elliman, became sales director.

 The Helmsley real estate empire suffered when Helmsley's wife Leona was convicted for federal income tax evasion and other crimes in 1989.
 After serving nineteen months in prison and dealing with her husband's declining health, Mrs. Helmsley put the company on the market in 1992.

 In 1994, more than 80 individual New York real estate property managers and companies pled guilty to charges of bribery by Manhattan District Attorney's office.
 The managers were found to have been extorting millions of dollars annually from contractors working in buildings managed by the companies.
 A total of fourteen real estate management companies were found to have employees involved in the schemes.
 Brown Harris Stevens saw 17 of its agents indicted.
 The company acknowledged that it failed to properly supervise the managers and made more than $1 million in restitution payments.

 The company was the exclusive sales agent for the sale of the cooperative apartment owned by the late Jacqueline Kennedy Onassis in early 1995.
 The 14-room apartment was sold to industrialist David Koch for $9.5 million.

-Current ownership

-In March 1995, Helmsley sold the company to a partnership led by brothers Arthur and William Lie Zeckendorf and Kent Swig.
-The three were active real estate investors and developers whose families were also in the real estate business.
-The Zeckendorf brothers' father was William Zeckendorf, Jr. and grandfather was William Zeckendorf, Sr., both real estate developers.
-Swig's father was San Francisco real estate investor Melvin Swig.